GVaruni19/Python-Beginners/README.md

       14. Program to Check Leap Year - solved
       15. Program to Check Whether a Number is Positive or Negative - solved
       16. Program to Check Whether a Character is an Alphabet or not
-      17. Program to Calculate the Sum of Natural Numbers
+      17. Program to Calculate the Sum of Natural Numbers - solved
       18. Program to Find Factorial of a Number - solved
       19. Program to Generate Multiplication Table - solved
       20. Program to Display Fibonacci Sequence - solved